LavKumarShakya/NutriAI/README.md

 ```

 ### 3. Environment Setup
-Create a `.env` file in the root directory and add your Gemini API key (optional if hardcoded for demo, but recommended for security):
+Create a `.env` file in the root directory and add your Gemini API key:
 ```env
 GEMINI_API_KEY=your_api_key_here
 ```